Francisco de Assis Pereira: Letters

-The famous murderer received several letters from admirers in jail, including the following:
+Pereira received several letters from admirers in jail.

 Journalist and writer Gilmar Rodrigues published in 2009 the book "Loucas de Amor - women who love serial killers and sexual criminals" (Editorial "Ideas a Bulk"), where he tried to understand why the maniac was wanted by so many women.
 He was impressed by the one thousand letters of love the felon received a month after he was arrested in 1998.

 Sentence and aftermath

 He was eventually sentenced to a total of 268 years in prison.
 Pereira would go on to say, "I was possessed by an evil force." and "I am a person with a good and a bad personality.
 Sometimes I am not able to dominate this dark side.
 I pray, I pray, but I cannot resist and then I chase after women.
 I wished that they would not go with me into the park, that they would run away."
 After being caught he claimed he was about to start cannibalizing his victims.

 On December 18, 2000, inmates tried to kill Pereira during a riot at the Taubaté House of Custody and Psychiatric Treatment and four inmates were killed.
 Pereira was then moved to another psychiatric facility.
 He had said that he considers himself a "normal person", and that, according to him, he is alive because of his faith.
 Pereira also claimed that what he had done in the past would not have been a result of his own will, but of an "evil thing, damn it."
 He met his current wife Jussara through letters while imprisoned, with her trying to solve his legal problems.
 "She is intelligent, has a great background and a degree in History and Geography", he boasted.

 An Ibope survey for the Public Prosecutor's Office in 2004 showed that this case is most remembered by Brazilians, with a 76% index, the most remembered police case between 2006 and 2007.

+Francisco de Assis Pereira was portrayed by Silvero Pereira in the 2024 feature film Maníaco do Parque.